The Rottweiler is incredibly popular, standing proudly in eighth place on the American Kennel Club’s (AKC) yearly list of 196 purebred canines.

 Serbian Rottweiler Temperament Differences

-In many ways, rather than calling this dog the Serbian Rottweiler, it might be more accurate to simply say this is a Rottweiler that was bred and born in Serbia.
+In many ways, rather than calling this dog the Serbian Rottweiler, it might be more accurate to say this is a Rottweiler that was bred and born in Serbia.

 For this reason, some Rottweiler breeders believe that Rottweilers bred for the Serbian appearance traits you just read about in the previous section here can also be more aggressive and less trainable.